-For many families, camping is a summer or fall ritual.
-For others, it’s an interesting (but maybe daunting) possibility.
-Truth is, camping is a wonderful way to explore the outdoors while spending serious quality time with your family—and you can do it all for much less money than you'd spend at a hotel or rental home.
-While Massachusetts is home to many great, simple campgrounds, some offer little extras that delight kids.
-Here’s a list of some of Massachusetts’ best campsites, each with a little something or two that's special.
+Camping is a wonderful way to explore the outdoors while spending serious quality time with your family—and you can do it all for much less money than you'd spend at a Boston-area hotel or vacation rental home.
+While Massachusetts is home to many campgrounds and campsites, we have selected eight that go out of their way to create a kid-friendly experience that combines adventure and creature comforts.

 There's a playground, lawn games, and even frisbee golf—along with water fun—at Tully Lake.
 Photo courtesy of recreation.gov

 Tent-only Tully is located on a 200-acre lake that's only 90 minutes from Boston in Royalston, an area known for its waterfalls.
-Campers can rent canoes and kayaks for the lake and Tully River, or try their hand at mountain biking and hiking on the campground’s woodland trails.
+Campers can rent canoes and kayaks for the lake and Tully River or try their hand at mountain biking and hiking on the campground’s woodland trails.
 Tully Lake also offers numerous family activities, including horseshoes, volleyball, cornhole, and even disc (frisbee) golf.
-And a big boon for families wanting to bring their pets: Dogs are welcome.
-Be aware—this campground fills up very quickly, so make your reservations early.
+If your family includes a furry four-legged friend, you'll be happy to hear that dogs are welcome!

-For families who don’t care to rough it, there’s the Boston/Cape Cod KOA in Middleboro.
-The Boston KOA offers tents and RV camping with new deluxe cabins that include a private queen bedroom, a bunk bed room, refrigerator, microwave, and private bath.
-Young campers will enjoy the campground’s pool, along with mini-golf, a jumping pillow, arts and crafts, an outdoor cinema, and all kinds of seasonal recreational activities.
-Kids don't complain about the sundae bar, either.
+For families who don’t care to rough it, the Boston KOA offers tents and RV camping, plus new deluxe cabins that include a private queen bedroom, a bunk bed room, refrigerator, microwave, and private bath.
+Young campers will enjoy the campground’s pool, along with mini golf, a jumping pillow, arts and crafts, an outdoor cinema, and all kinds of seasonal recreational activities.
+Kids don't complain about the sundae bar, either!

 A gorgeous North Shore beach is right outside your tent at Salisbury Beach State Reservation.
 Photo courtesy of the Massachusetts Office of Tourism

 You want to camp at the beach, you say?
-Salisbury Beach State Reservation has nearly 500 campsites in more than 500 acres along a 3.8-mile stretch of beach.
-Salisbury offers concerts, boardwalk, carousel, and an arcade if the beach itself isn’t enough entertainment.
+This reservation has nearly 500 campsites in more than 500 acres along a 3.8-mile stretch of beach.
+If the beach itself isn’t enough entertainment, Salisbury offers concerts, a playground, a boardwalk, a carousel, and an arcade.
 While it’s not shady and secluded like many campgrounds, it is right on the beach.
 Between April and mid-September, pets are welcome at the campground but not on the beach.

-Plymouth’s Pinewood Lodge is hidden beneath 200 shady acres of pine forest.
-With a 50-acre freshwater lake, the Lodge’s water activities abound: swimming, bass fishing, kayaking and canoeing are all available.
-With 300 sites at the campground, visitors can camp in a tent, RV, yurt, cabin or even a house.
+Pinewood Lodge is hidden beneath 200 shady acres of pine forest.
+With a 50-acre freshwater lake, the Lodge’s water activities are endless—swimming, bass fishing, kayaking, and canoeing are all available.
+And with 300 sites at the campground, visitors have the option to camp in a tent, RV, yurt, cabin, or even a house.
 Pinewood Lodge also provides a store, on-site laundry, and even—wait for it—a cocktail lounge.
 Themed weekends include "Christmas in July" and "Luau at Lake Park."
 For families interested in some history with their camping, Plimoth Plantation is just 20 minutes away, while families with tiny train enthusiasts may find nearby Thomas Land a must-visit!